infoscidev/loc-sal-tools/README.md

 ## Quick Start
 1. **Setup**: Ensure you have Python 3.11.5 or newer installed.
 Not sure?
 [Here's how to check your Python version.](link_to_a_guide)
 2. **Install Required Libraries**: Open your terminal or command prompt and navigate to the directory containing this toolset.
-Then, run the following command to install the required libraries:.
-Then run `pip install -r requirements.txt`.
+Then, run the following command to install the required libraries: `pip install -r requirements.txt`.
 3. **Edit Variables**: Open `user-config.yaml`
 4. **Run the Script**: Once variables are set and saved, run the script `python loc-sal-tools.py`.
 5. **Copy code to Word Doc**: After the generation of HTML code for the individual Congress is complete, you will copy all the code into a Word document and save it.

+## Getting Started

-## Prerequisites
+### Prerequisites

 Before running the `loc-sal-tools.py` script, ensure you have the following prerequisites installed: